tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.2_dev-runner_ the_local_development-environment/README.md

 You can run with server mode by doing the following:

 ````
-cd single-node
 docker compose up
 ````

 (If you installed `docker-compose` please replace the `docker compose up` command with `docker-compose up`)

-Please wait for all the contianers to start and confirm that the log isn't showing any errors.
+Please wait for all the containers to start and confirm that the log isn't showing any errors.

 ### Use CURL to send json http post request without front end